Buying real estate in Myanmar?

 Sources: InvestAsian, UN Habitat Myanmar, Sortis

-9) You must avoid properties with unclear land titles to prevent common ownership disputes and lengthy legal battles
+9) Avoid properties with unclear land titles in Myanmar, as ownership disputes are common and can lead to long legal battles

 Buying property in Myanmar can be tricky due to frequent land ownership disputes.